Alex Bregman Player Props: Astros vs. Blue Jays

 Alex Bregman At The Plate

-- Bregman has a double, two home runs and 13 walks while hitting .197.
+- Bregman is batting .214 with two doubles, two home runs and 13 walks.

+- In 61.1% of his 18 games this season, Bregman has picked up at least one hit.
+He's also had three multi-hit games.

-- He has homered in two of 17 games played this year, and in 2.5% of his plate appearances.
+- He has hit a long ball in two of 18 games played this year, and in 2.4% of his plate appearances.

-- Bregman has driven in a run in five games this season (29.4%), including one multiple-RBI game.
+- Bregman has driven in a run in five games this year (27.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.